 As the flame sensor confirms that ignition has been achieved, the delay to fan ON period begins timing and after approx. 45 seconds the indoor blower motor will be energized at low speed and will continue to run during the heating cycle.
+The whole house air cleaner will energize.

-Call for 2nd stage after 1st stage:
+Call for 2nd Stage after 1st Stage:

-W2 thermostat contacts close signaling a call for 2nd stage heat.
-After a 30 second delay, the induced draft blower will be energized on high speed and the 2nd stage pressure switch contacts will close.
-The gas valve is energized in 2nd stage and the indoor blower motor in high speed.
+W2 Comfort Control contacts close signaling a call for 2nd Stage Heat.
+After a 30 second delay, the induced draft blower will be energized on high speed and the 2nd Stage Pressure Switch contacts will close.
+The Gas Valve is energized in 2nd Stage and the indoor blower motor in high speed.

-2nd stage satisfied, 1st stage still called:
+2nd Stage satisfied, 1st Stage still called:

-W2 thermostat contacts open signaling that 2nd stage heating requirements are satisfied.
+W2 Comfort Control contacts open signaling that 2nd Stage Heating requirements are satisfied.

-The induced draft blower is reduced to low speed allowing the 2nd stage pressure switch contacts to open and the gas valve is reduced to 1st stage.
+The induced draft blower is reduced to low speed allowing the 2nd Stage Pressure Switch contacts to open and the Gas Valve is reduced to 1st Stage.
 The indoor blower motor is reduced to low speed.